 Read Up in The Leaves, a true story of a boy who built tree houses in Central Park.
 Ask your child what kind of tree house they would design (and let them draw it if that interests them).

 Activity 1: Counting the leaves.
-Print page 5 of that downloadable worksheet and let your child count out the correct number of leaves by using finger paint to make fingerprint leaves on each tree.
+Print that PDF and let your child count out the correct number below the tree by using finger paint to make fingerprint leaves on each tree.

 Activity 2: While you have the paint out, try this or this craft idea to create more leaf art.